duracelltomi/gtm4wp/readme.txt

 = 1.10.1 =
 * Fixed: wrong cookie name was used with the newly introduced double transaction tracking protection while setting the cookie
 * Fixed: double transaction tracking JavaScript code is now only included on the order received page
+* Fixed: replaced all references to AdWords to Google Ads

 = 1.10 =